symfony-si/symfony-docs-sl/cookbook/deployment/tools.rst

 .. index::
-   single: Deployment
+   single: Deployment; Deployment tools

-How to deploy a Symfony2 application
+How to Deploy a Symfony2 Application
 ====================================

 .. note::